christophehurpeau/alp/packages/alp-node-auth/README.md

 - Provides route and controller to login user
 - Provides extandable services and managers
-- Provides authentication middleware: `context.state.connected` and `context.state.user`
+- Provides authentication middleware: `context.state.loggedInUserId` and `context.state.loggedInUser`

 ## How to use